Table of Contents

 Patient diet should be slowly advanced as tolerated.
 Most begin with thin liquids but can usually tolerate solid food within 24 hours after surgery.
 This operation results in no postoperative dietary restrictions.
 In the absence of explicit complications, we usually provide routine restrictions after surgery including avoiding heavy lifting for 4 to 6 weeks after surgery.
-Patients will return to clinic for follow-up either 2 or 3 weeks after surgery.
+Patients will return to the clinic for follow-up either 2 or 3 weeks after surgery.
 No follow-up laboratory tests or imaging is required.

 While the principles of an open cholecystectomy are the same, there are some fundamental differences inherent to the approach.
 The gallbladder is best accessed through a right subcostal incision.
-While the laparoscopic method utilized a “neck-to-fundus” removal of the gallbladder, the open exposure best allows for a “fundus-down” approach.
+While the laparoscopic method used a “neck-to-fundus” removal of the gallbladder, the open exposure best allows for a “fundus-down” approach.
 By dissecting the fundus off of the liver first, this creates a new plane separate from the densest inflammation that allows for a reduced rate of inadvertent injury with the subsequent exposure of the cystic duct and artery.

-The morbidity of an open cholecystectomy is 5%–15% yet the overall mortality is low at 0.1%–0.5%.19 The most significant complication of either laparoscopic or open cholecystectomy is a bile duct injury.
-The incidence of bile duct injury is 0.2%–0.8% in a laparoscopic cholecystectomy and 0.1%–0.2% in an open cholecystectomy.19 Bile duct injury most commonly results from the misidentification of the hepatic duct or the common bile duct for the cystic duct, resulting in improper transection.
+The morbidity of an open cholecystectomy is 5–15%, yet the overall mortality is low at 0.1–0.5%.19 The most significant complication of either laparoscopic or open cholecystectomy is a bile duct injury.
+The incidence of bile duct injury is 0.2%–0.8% in laparoscopic cholecystectomy and 0.1%–0.2% in open cholecystectomy.19 Bile duct injury most commonly results from the misidentification of the hepatic duct or the common bile duct for the cystic duct, resulting in improper transection.
 Anatomic variations or extensive adhesions that are incompletely dissected are the most common reasons for this misidentification.
 Variations of the arterial anatomy can also be present and place the patient at risk for vascular injury.
 Injury to the right hepatic artery occurs when it is misidentified as the cystic artery.

 - The hepatocystic triangle is cleared of surrounding adhesions, fibrous tissue, and fat.

-- The hepatocystic triangle is the triangle delineated by the cystic duct, the common hepatic duct, and inferior edge of the liver.
+- The hepatocystic triangle is the triangle delineated by the cystic duct, the common hepatic duct, and the inferior edge of the liver.
 The common bile duct and common hepatic duct are not required to be exposed.

-- The cystic plate is also known as liver bed of the gallbladder and lies in the gallbladder fossa.
+- The cystic plate is also known as the liver bed of the gallbladder and lies in the gallbladder fossa.

 A common tool that was not indicated in the case presented but is nevertheless useful is an intraoperative cholangiogram (IOC).
 This technique is most helpful in cases where the ductal anatomy may be uncertain.
-The use of IOC can also elucidate unidentified gallstones within the biliary tree and provide a modality for their removal.21 Most surgeons use this tool selectively for difficult cases in which there is concern for either a ductal injury or a retained stone within the duct.
+The use of IOC can also elucidate unidentified gallstones within the biliary tree and provide a modality for their removal.21 Most surgeons use this tool selectively for difficult cases in which there is a concern for either a ductal injury or a retained stone within the duct.

 There are additional approaches for the treatment of advanced gallbladder disease, including subtotal cholecystectomy and cholecystostomy tube.
-These techniques are suited for more complicated cases of acute cholecystitis rather than general biliary colic and therefore would not have been considered for the patient presented in this case.
+These techniques are suited for more complicated cases of acute cholecystitis rather than general biliary colic and, therefore, would not have been considered for the patient presented in this case.
 A subtotal cholecystectomy, as the name suggests, only removes a portion of the gallbladder.22 The anterior wall of the gallbladder is removed distal to the cystic duct.
-The posterior wall is left in contact with the liver; however, the mucosa layer is removed via electrocautery or curettage.
+The posterior wall is left in contact with the liver; however, the mucosal layer is removed via electrocautery or curettage.
 The opening of the cystic duct is then stitched closed.
-This technique is only used in cases where Calot’s triangle cannot be safely identified or emergent situations such as excessive bleeding or patient instability that require quick termination of the case.
+This technique is only used in cases where Calot’s triangle cannot be safely identified or in emergent situations such as excessive bleeding or patient instability that require quick termination of the case.
 The placement of a cholecystostomy tube is an alternative to surgery, usually reserved for high-risk surgical patients.23 A cholecystostomy tube is placed percutaneously and results in immediate biliary decompression that can serve as either a temporizing measure or a definitive treatment.

 Biliary colic is one of the most prevalent gastrointestinal pathologies.
-Laparoscopic cholecystectomy is safe and effective procedure to alleviate symptoms.
+Laparoscopic cholecystectomy is a safe and effective procedure to alleviate symptoms.

 Nothing to disclose.